lhbikos/ReC_Psychometrics/docs/05-Reliability.md

 ## Research Vignette

 The research vignette for this lesson is the development and psychometric evaluation of the Perceptions of the LGBTQ College Campus Climate Scale [@szymanski_perceptions_2020].
 The scale is six items with responses rated on a 7-point Likert scale ranging from 1 (*strongly disagree*) to 7 (*strongly agree*).
 Higher scores indicate more negative perceptions of the LGBTQ campus climate.
-Szymanski and Bissonette [-@szymanski_perceptions_2020] have suggested that the psychometric evaluation supports using the scale in its entirety or as subscales composed of the following items:
+Szymanski and Bissonette [-@szymanski_perceptions_2020] have suggested that the psychometric evaluation supports using the scale in its entirety or as subscales.
+Each item is listed below with its variable name in parentheses:

 * College response to LGBTQ students:
   - My university/college is cold and uncaring toward LGBTQ students. (cold)
   - My university/college is unresponsive to the needs of LGBTQ students. (unresponsive)
-  - My university/college provides a supportive environment for LGBTQ students. [un]supportive; must be reverse-scored
+  - My university/college provides a supportive environment for LGBTQ students. (unsupportive)
+    + this item must be reverse-scored
 * LGBTQ Stigma:
   - Negative attitudes toward LGBTQ persons are openly expressed on my university/college campus. (negative)
   - Heterosexism, homophobia, biphobia, transphobia, and cissexism are visible on my university/college campus. (heterosexism)